- 1 How it Works

 Most knotless tapered fly leaders even come with a loop tied in the butt end which allows you to attach the leader to your fly line with a simple loop-to-loop connection instead of fussing with knots.

-Knotted tapered leaders are just like knotless tapered ones, except instead of being made from a single piece of continuously tapered monofilament, they are made with a series of monofilament sections of different sizes and strengths that are knotted together to form a taper.
+Knotted tapered leaders are just like knotless tapered ones.
+But instead of being made from a single piece of continuously tapered monofilament, they are made with a series of monofilament sections of different sizes and strengths that are knotted together to form a taper.

-If you want to fish with knotted tapered leaders, you pretty much have to tie them yourself as they aren’t manufactured and sold in fly shops.
+If you want to fish with it, you pretty much have to tie them yourself as they aren’t manufactured and sold in fly shops.
 While it takes extra effort to tie your own knotted leaders, you have complete control over the length, strength, and the proportions of the taper.

 It takes lots of trial and error to figure out the best proportions to use so that your knotted leader casts well, which is why most anglers opt for readily available knotless tapered leaders.